Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Introduction

 \section{Introduction}

 General Relativity (GR) is the most concise and effective theory of gravity developed in the past century, as it is thought to describe the macroscopic features of spacetime.
-Even though GR has had a significant impact on the scientific community, it is necessary to make both large and small scale modifications to GR.
-Large scale changes may be indicated by various astrophysical observations and potential departures from geodesic motion caused by gravitational self-forces.
-On the other hand, a short range adjustment is required for a renormalizable, unitary quantum field theory of massless spin-2 gravitons.
-It is crucial to take into account both UV (ultraviolet) and IR (infrared) complete theories of gravitation when examining scale-covariant generalizations of gravitational theories \cite{weyl, eddington}.
-Due to these theoretical limitations, several modifications have been suggested.
-Of these modifications, the most intriguing one is the $f(R)$ gravity model where the gravitational Lagrangian is described by a function of the curvature scalar $R$. $f(R)$ theory allows for a broader class of gravitational theories that can include effects such as dark energy (a hypothetical form of energy proposed to explain the accelerated expansion of the universe), dark matter (a substance that shapes the cosmos) and inflation (the period of accelerated expansion in the early universe) without the need for additional fields \cite{sotiriu, felice}.
-There has been interest in f(R) theories of gravity because they can have improved renormalization properties \cite{stelle}, can lead to inflation period \cite{starobinsky}, and result from the quantization of matter fields in an unquantized space-time \cite{utiyama}.
-Recently, they have attracted a lot of interest as a possible explanation for the observed late-time accelerated expansion of the Universe \cite{nojiri} and as a testing tool to compare the predictions of $ f(R)$ gravity models against observations coming from observations of the universe's structure \cite{clifton}.
-Considering all of this, $f(R)$ gravity theory is significant since it gives a natural inflationary scenario, is testable against observations, and provides an alternative to dark energy and dark matter.
+Although GR has had a significant impact on the scientific community, it is necessary to make both large- and small-scale modifications to GR.
+Large-scale changes may be indicated by various astrophysical observations and potential departures from geodesic motion caused by gravitational self-force.
+However, a short-range adjustment is required for renormalizable, unitary quantum field theory of massless spin-2 gravitons.
+It is crucial to consider both ultraviolet (UV) and infrared (IV) complete theories of gravitation when examining scale-covariant generalizations of gravitational theories \cite{weyl, eddington}.
+Because of these theoretical limitations, several modifications have been suggested.
+Of these modifications, the most intriguing is the $f(R)$ gravity model, where the gravitational Lagrangian is described by a function of the curvature scalar $R$. $f(R)$ gravity theory allows for a broader class of gravitational theories that can include effects such as dark energy (a hypothetical form of energy proposed to explain the accelerated expansion of the universe), dark matter (a substance that shapes the cosmos) and inflation (the period of accelerated expansion in the early universe) without the need for additional fields \cite{sotiriu, felice}.
+There has been interest in f(R) theories of gravity because they can have improved renormalization properties \cite{stelle}, can lead to an inflation period \cite{starobinsky}, and result from the quantization of matter fields in an unquantized space-time \cite{utiyama}.
+Recently, they have attracted a lot of interest as a possible explanation for the observed late-time accelerated expansion of the universe \cite{nojiri} and as a testing tool to compare the predictions of $ f(R)$ gravity models against observations coming from observations of the universe's structure \cite{clifton}.
+Modified gravity theories have been extensively studied as a robust framework for explaining the evolution of the universe.
+In particular, comprehensive reviews \cite{nojiri1,nojiri2} provide a unified description of cosmic history, covering everything from early inflation and bouncing to the late acceleration phase.
+Considering all this, $f(R)$ gravity theory is significant because it provides a natural inflationary scenario, is testable against observations, and provides an alternative to dark energy and dark matter.